 Performance Measurement Tools

-Post Tracking lets you get information about the referral traffic, backlinks, shares, and estimated reach of your articles distributed via earned and paid channels without bothering the owner of the channel.
+Post Tracking: lets you get information about the referral traffic, backlinks, shares, and estimated reach of your articles distributed from earned and paid channels without contacting the channel’s owner.

-- Don’t be afraid to expand to channels you haven’t used before.
-These may have great potential.
+- Don’t be afraid to expand to channels you haven’t used before—they may have great potential for your brand

-- Use as much automation as you can to free time for creativity.
+- Use as much automation as possible to free up time for creativity

-- Always optimize your content to make it easy to find and to read, no matter where you publish it.
+- Always optimize your content to make it easy to find and read, no matter where you publish it